New Survey Finds retirement for black entrepreneurs Uncertain black entrepreneurs are unsure they will retire comfortably

 A key factor in this lack of confidence could be that on average, baby boomers started their current business at 43 years old, whereas millennials began their business at an average age of 26 years old, giving these younger adults more time to grow the business and invest in their retirement funds.

-The TD Bank small business survey asked more than 660 small business owners nationwide about their management experience, how and when they started their business, confidence in major business tasks and areas where they need advice or help.
+The TD Bank small business survey asked more than 660 black entrepreneurs nationwide about their management experience, how and when they started their business, confidence in major business tasks and areas where they need advice or help.

 In terms of plans for retirement, nearly half (47 percent) of business owners said they do not yet have a plan in place, while approximately one-quarter indicated they would close the business.
 Furthermore, 27 percent of business owners who started the company from scratch said they plan to close their business when they retire, compared with only 8 percent of those who took over an existing business.